vercel/next.js/examples/with-electron/README.md

 # Electron application example

 This example shows how you can use Next.js inside an Electron application to avoid a lot of configuration.
-It uses Next.js router as view and server-render to speed up the initial render of the application.
+It uses the Next.js router as view and server-render to speed up the initial render of the application.

 For development it's going to run an HTTP server and let Next.js handle routing.
 In production it uses `next export` to pre-generate HTML static files and uses them in your app instead of running an HTTP server.